-- At the level of individual grants... data on key measures helps to inform adjustments or course corrections that may be needed. - Looking across grants... information that is collected across a portfolio of grants can reveal patterns and provide important insights. - in some cases data from these measures contribute to WFF's understanding of progress toward meeting broader strategic objectives.
+- At the level of individual grants... data on key measures helps to inform adjustments or course corrections that may be needed. - Looking across grants... information that is collected across a portfolio of grants can reveal patterns and provide important insights. - At the level of strategy... in some cases data from these measures contribute to WFF's understanding of progress toward meeting broader strategic objectives.